UX143

 OI: Abnormal bone metabolism leads to decreased bone mass, and increased bone fragility and weakness

-Approximately 80% to 85% of OI cases are caused by variants in the COL1A1 or COL1A2 genes, leading to either reduced or abnormal collagen and changes in bone metabolism.
-As collagen represents the foundation upon which bone is formed, individuals with OI have increased bone resorption (breakdown of old bone) and inadequate or abnormal production of new bone, which leads to decreased bone mass and causes bone fragility and weakness.
-Individuals with OI experience bone brittleness, which leads to a high rate of fractures, including at atypical sites, bone deformities, including abnormal spine curvature, pain, decreased mobility and short stature.
-There are no FDA or EMA approved treatments for OI, which affects approximately 60,000 people in our territories.
+Osteogenesis Imperfecta (OI) includes a group of genetic disorders impacting bone metabolism.
+Approximately 85% of OI cases are caused by a genetic variant in the COL1A1 or COL1A2 genes, leading to reduced or abnormal collagen.
+Patients with OI exhibit inadequate production of new bone and excess bone resorption, resulting in decreased bone mineral density, bone fragility and weakness.
+OI can also lead to bone deformities, abnormal spine curvature, pain, decreased mobility, and short stature.
+No treatments are globally approved for OI, which affects approximately 60,000 people in commercially accessible geographies.

-Mereo BioPharma completed the Phase 2b Asteroid study of UX143 in adults with OI, which demonstrated a dose-dependent increase in bone formation, density and strength, and improvements in serum P1NP (procollagen type I N propeptide), a biomarker of bone formation and direct measure of collagen production.
-Ultragenyx has initiated a late-stage clinical development program that includes two ongoing studies.
-First is the pivotal Phase 2/3 Orbit study, which is evaluating the effect of UX143 compared to placebo on annualized clinical fracture rate in patients aged 5 to <26 years.
-Second is the Phase 3 Cosmic study, an active-controlled study evaluating UX143 compared to intravenous bisphosphonate (IV-BP) therapy on annualized total fracture rate in patients aged 2 to <7 years.
-Based on primary results from the dose-selection Phase 2 portion of the Phase 2/3 Orbit study, a dose of 20 mg/kg was selected for investigation in both of the Phase 3 studies.
+Mereo BioPharma completed the Phase 2b Asteroid study of UX143 in adults with OI.
+Ultragenyx is developing UX143 in pediatric and young adult patients across OI sub-types I, III and IV with two late-stage trials: the pivotal Phase 2/3 Orbit study and Phase 3 Cosmic study.
+The global, seamless Phase 2/3 Orbit study is evaluating the effect of UX143 compared to placebo on annualized fracture rate in patients aged 5 to <26 years.
+The global Phase 3 Cosmic study is an open-label, randomized, active-controlled study evaluating the effect of UX143 compared to intravenous bisphosphonate (IV-BP) therapy on annualized fracture rate in patients aged 2 to <7 years.
+Based on primary analysis of the dose-selection Phase 2 portion of the Phase 2/3 Orbit study, a dose of 20 mg/kg was selected for investigation in both of the Phase 3 studies.

-UX143 was granted Orphan Drug Designation in the United States and EU and rare pediatric disease designation in the United States and accepted into the European Medicine Agency’s Priority Medicines program (PRIME).
+UX143 was granted Orphan Drug Designation in the United States and EU and Breakthrough Therapy Designation and rare pediatric disease designation in the United States and accepted into the European Medicine Agency’s Priority Medicines program (PRIME).

 UX143 is being developed under a collaboration and license agreement between Mereo BioPharma and Ultragenyx.